sombriks/javalin-logging-examples/README.md

 2. Simple logging
 3. Logback with console and file appenders
 4. Log4J2 with console and file appenders
-5. Zero configuration but using javalin-bundle (defaults to simple logging)
+5. Zero configuration but using javalin-bundle (defaults to logback)